connorferster/handcalcs/README.md

 In your decorated function, everything between `def my_calc(...)` and a return statement (if any) is now like the code in a Jupyter cell, except it's a standard Python function.

-Used in this way, you can use `@handcalc()` to dynamically generate Latex code for display in Jupyter and non-Jupypter Python environments (e.g. streamlit).
+Used in this way, you can use `@handcalc()` to dynamically generate Latex code for display in Jupyter and non-Jupyter Python environments (e.g. streamlit).

 ## Comment Tags